elmehdi884/azure-docs/articles/storage/common/storage-private-endpoints.md

 Only private endpoints that target the `blob` storage resource endpoint are supported.
 This includes REST API calls against Data Lake Storage Gen2 accounts in which the `blob` resource endpoint is referenced explicitly or implicitly.
 Private endpoints that target the Data Lake Storage Gen2 `dfs` endpoint or the `file` resource endpoint are not yet supported.
 Copying between storage accounts by using the Network File System (NFS) protocol is not yet supported.

+### private endpoint connection name

+Clients can't set a custom name for private endpoint connection name for a private endpoint connected to storage account, it's generated automatically by Azure based on the resource and service it's connecting to, and it cannot be changed.

 ## Next steps

 - [Azure Private Endpoint DNS configuration](../../private-link/private-endpoint-dns.md)